rklop/rklop/README.md

 # Hi 👋, I'm Rocky

-#Sophmore at Amherst College pursuring Computer Science and Mathematics \n
-#Contact me at klopfensteinrocky@gmail.com
+I'm a current sophomore at Amherst College, pursuring a Bachelors in Computer Science and Mathematics Contact me at klopfensteinrocky@gmail.com